Understanding the Differences

 Being able to clearly describe your condition, its impact, and your needs is important.
 Practicing this skill will help you to work with your future college counselor to identify needed equipment and services, establish appropriate accommodations, and develop compensatory strategies.
 The following questions will help you to describe your condition, its impacts, and your needs.
 Review them with your transition team, counselor, parents, and others who can help you anticipate the accommodations and services you will need at college.
 You may want to write notes to help you present your requests and explain your needs when you meet with your disabilities counselor at college.

 How do you describe your condition?

 How do you describe your condition and how do you want it described to others?
 You may choose to keep information about your disability confidential.
-The disability services office will need to have enough information to evaluate the need for accommodations and services.
+The Office of Disability will need to have enough information to evaluate the need for accommodations and services.
 Instructors need considerably less information and may be told as little as what accommodations are appropriate.
-Even if your disability is not visible or obvious it is likely that at some point a few of your new friends and classmates will notice an accommodation; how will you describe your situation to them?
+Even if your disability is not visible or obvious, it is likely that at some point a few of your new friends and classmates will notice an accommodation; how will you describe your situation to them?

 What is the impact of your condition?